What Are Three Types Of Radioactivity

 Beta particles can cause damage to biological tissues, but they are less harmful than alpha particles due to their lower ionization power.
 Beta emitters are used in various medical applications, such as cancer therapy and diagnostic imaging.

 Beta decay is also used in carbon dating, a method for determining the age of organic materials.
 Carbon-14, a beta emitter, is produced in the atmosphere by cosmic rays.
-Living organisms constantly replenish their carbon-14 supply through respiration and consumption.
+Plus, living organisms constantly replenish their carbon-14 supply through respiration and consumption.
 When an organism dies, it stops replenishing carbon-14, and the amount of carbon-14 decreases over time due to beta decay.
 By measuring the amount of carbon-14 remaining in a sample, scientists can estimate its age.

 Gamma Decay